 Predatory: your pet may get very territorial

-Many people believe that access to a garden or yard counts as exercise, but unless you have the equivalent of a football field outside then it is not enough.
-Your dog will also doesn’t want to exercise alone.
+Many people believe that having access to a garden or yard counts as exercise, but unless you have the equivalent of a football field outside, then it is not enough.
+Also, your dog doesn’t want to exercise alone.
 Interaction with him is the key to getting him moving.

 It doesn’t have to mean running for miles either.
-As long as your dog is moving and his heart rate is increasing then it counts as exercise!
+As long as your dog is moving and his heart rate is increasing, it counts as exercise!

 Sustained jogging or running can be problematic for larger dogs as they